Why pairing more panels with your inverter can deliver better return on investment.

 Let’s clear something up right out of the gate: oversizing your solar inverter is not a sin.
-In fact, it’s smart—especially in New Zealand where our sun is abundant but not always perfectly aligned with your power needs.
+In fact, it’s smart—especially when in most cases, solar panels don't all face the same direction.

 Now, we get it.
 You’re wondering: “If my inverter is only 5kW, why am I slapping 6kW of panels on the roof?”